marcinjahn/technology-notebook/src/docs/projects/mjiot.md

 # MJ IoT

-MJ IoT was a result of my work on a thesis titled "Design and implementation of Internet of Things System based on cloud computing model".
-It is an IoT system build using the microservices architecture.
+MJ IoT was a result of my work on the thesis titled "Design and implementation of Internet of Things System based on cloud computing model".
+It is an IoT system built on Azure, consisting of a few applications that work together to deliver a platform for devices to connect with.

 ## Technologies